na-na-hi/renget/archive/iftod.md

 \>Returning to your nest with the items in tow.
 Hear strange sounds from your kits.
 \>Panic.instinct
 \>Human is running it's paw over their snouts.
 They seem to enjoy it.
-\>It gets to live this time.
+\>It gets to live this time.%%

-\>Training the human actually goes pretty well.
+%darkgreen%\>Training the human actually goes pretty well.
 Only a few attempts to escape.
 \>They have problems understanding you, but eventually the message gets across and they figure out how to charge their prey rather than cower meekly behind the slab.
 \>They manage to exceed your expectations too.
 \>They don't have claws to let them turn a charge, but figure out a way to do it by dragging the slab on the ground.
-\>Never though you'd be proud of something this weak.
+\>Never though you'd be proud of something this weak.%%

-\>Eventually take them out to hunt a Drome on their own.
+%darkgreen%\>Eventually take them out to hunt a Drome on their own.
 \>Takes them a while but they kill it.
 \>Time for them to leave the nest.
 \>Before they go they stroke your snout too, and wrap their forelegs around your neck.
-\>Normally you'd be worried about such a vulnerable area but it feels nice.
+\>Normally you'd be worried about such a vulnerable area but it feels nice.%%

-\>See them a few more time on the mountain taking on harder and harder prey.
+%darkgreen%\>See them a few more time on the mountain taking on harder and harder prey.
 \>Pride wells up in you at how far they've come.
 \>Come to think of it your own kits are getting about old enough to take mates.
 \>Maybe you should find one and try to set them up.
-\>You don't know how humans are able to overcome their crippling weaknesses, but whatever it is would probably be good for your lineage.
+\>You don't know how humans are able to overcome their crippling weaknesses, but whatever it is would probably be good for your lineage.%%

 ===================================

-\>Starting out as a rookie hunter, doing well.
+%darkgreen%\>Starting out as a rookie hunter, doing well.
 \>Next mission is to get three Popo tongues because strange village remedy.
 \>Have to climb a huge Blizzard covered mountain to find the damn things
 \>Hear a large ear-piercing roar as I try to starve back the cold, with not even a second later get smacked by some orange streak